inscapist/terraform-k3s-private-cloud/README.md

 - You want a cluster with low maintenance overhead and just works
 - You need a cluster that can be created and destroyed in minutes
 - You want to have this cluster for only 1 or 2 apps (App Clusters)
-- You want to migrate from legacy infrastructure
+- You want to slowly migrate from legacy infrastructure
+- You are a Nix/Terraform person
 - You want to try kubernetes?
-- You are a Nix/Terraform person

 ## Features